mechmotum/mechmotum.github.io/content/libretexts-wrapup.rst

 set of software.
 We manage the software dependencies using APT and Mamba_, with most packages installed via Mamba from the conda-forge_ channel.
-Managing an image with a large set of software packages in a single environment has been rather difficult due to hard-to-solve version compatibilities, relyin on packages that languish in maintenance, user desire for different versions of some packages, packages not being available in conda-forge, slow build times, and large docker image sizes.
+Managing an image with a large set of software packages in a single environment has been rather difficult due to hard-to-solve version compatibilities, relying on packages that languish in maintenance, user desire for different versions of some packages, packages not being available in conda-forge, slow build times, and large docker image sizes.
 We've wrestled with these issues for three years,